seng637-summer/seng637-a2-chd-vicis/seng637-a2-team_number.md

 # 2 Detailed description of unit test strategy

-// including the input partitions you have designed The assignment was successfully completed by following these steps:
+// including the input partitions you have designed<br>
+The assignment was successfully completed by following these steps:

 1. Select 5 methods out of the 15 provided in the Range class for testing purposes.